iter8-tools/iter8/mkdocs/docs/tutorials/knative/rollout-strategies/user-segmentation.md

 # User Segmentation

-!!! tip "Scenario: SLO validation with user segmentation"
+!!! tip "Scenario: SLO validation with user segmentation and builtin metrics"
     [User segmentation](../../../../concepts/buildingblocks/#user-segmentation_1) is the ability to carve out a specific segment of users for an experiment, leaving the rest of the users unaffected by the experiment.

     In this tutorial, you will: